Mohankumar-MC/Mohankumar-MC/README.md

 ### Hi there, I'm Mohankumar 👋

-Graduated from Rajeev Institute of Technology, in the Department of Computer Science and Engineering.
+I'm a young, energetic and passionate individual who aims to make a difference in the industry with my knowledge and skills.
+I love to learn, teach, explore and master new domains.
+I'm highly interested in the field of Data Science and it's application in the field of business.

 ## I'm a Developer !!